xchat-app-desktop/xchat-app-desktop/README.md

 **v2.0** — Plugin architecture for custom integrations.
 Voice transcription.
 Conversation export and backup tools.

 See [open issues](../../issues) and [discussions](../../discussions) to vote or propose.

-## Contributing

-Contributions welcome — UI refinements, translations, bug fixes, accessibility improvements.
-Start with [CONTRIBUTING.md](CONTRIBUTING.md).
-Contributions that would compromise the security of users (weakening encryption, adding telemetry, etc.) will not be accepted.

 ## License

 MIT License.
 See [LICENSE](LICENSE).